Artifacts in Idaho may be earliest evidence of humans in North America, study says

 Davis partnered with researchers from Oxford University who used radiocarbon dating, which Davis called “the gold standard,” to determine the approximate ages of the artifacts.
 While there is always some uncertainty involved in dating artifacts, Davis said the researchers used ranges to account for this.
 From the lowest layer of the site that was studied, artifacts ranged from about 15,300 to 16,560 years old.

-In the pit that the researchers believe to have been a food-processing station, they found what they believe to be a tooth from an extinct breed of horse dating back to the end of the last glacial period, as well as larger bone fragments.
+In the pit that the researchers believe to have been a food-processing station, they found what they think is a tooth from an extinct breed of horse dating back to the end of the last glacial period, as well as larger bone fragments.
 Davis said he believes the horse was butchered in the area, which would be a rare finding of direct human interaction with an extinct animal.

 The U.S. Bureau of Land Management manages the Cooper’s Ferry site, which is an ancient village site of the Nez Perce Tribe called Nipéhe.
 Davis began studying the site in the 1990s.

-Note: This story was updated to clarify Potter’s comments.